mastro35/thepythoncorner/_pages/privacy.md

 ### Privacy Policy

-The privacy of my visitors is extremely important.
+The privacy of our visitors is **extremely important**.
 This Privacy Policy outlines the types of personal information that is received and collected and how it is used.

-First and foremost, I will never share your email address or any other personal information to anyone without your direct consent.
+First and foremost, **we will never share your email address or any other personal information to anyone without your direct consent**.

 ### Log Files